markoravnice25/GA-Project-3-Book-Shop/README.md

 #### Back-End design

-The Back-End consisted of a database which held our API; a router (and secure route) through whioch all requests were made; controllers which would access the model before returning the request back to the User.
+The Back-End consisted of a database which held our API; a router (and secure route) through which all requests were made; controllers which would access the model before returning the request back to the User.
 <img width="1136" alt="Back_End-wireframe" src="https://user-images.githubusercontent.com/101732786/177039511-35494b11-d3ad-429d-954f-baa6ca0acdc9.png">

 #### Front-End design